TruConnect

-TruConnect, formally known as TruConnect Mobile, is an American mobile virtual network operator (MVNO) that sells mobile hotspots and smartphones, 3G/4G LTE mobile data plans and prepaid cell phone talk & text plans on T-Mobile’s network.
+TruConnect is an American mobile virtual network operator (MVNO) that sells mobile hotspots and smartphones, 3G/4G LTE mobile data plans and prepaid cell phone talk & text plans on both T-Mobile and Verizon networks.
 TruConnect was the first prepaid broadband provider in the U.S. to offer a pay-as-you-go, portable Wi-Fi service plans.
-The only Lifeline provider (ETC) headquartered in Los Angeles, CA. TruConnect uses either Sprint or T-Mobile's network depending on location.
+The only Lifeline provider (ETC) headquartered in Los Angeles, CA. TruConnect uses either Verizon's and/or T-Mobile's network depending on location.

 TruConnect was founded by Matthew Johnson and Nathan Johnson and provides wireless, residential and small business telecommunication services under the Sage Telecom, Telscape Communications and TruConnect Mobile brands.

 History

-In 2006, Matthew and Nathan Johnson acquire Telscape Communications, rebranding the company as TruConnect.
+In 2006, Matthew and Nathan Johnson acquired Telscape Communications, rebranding the company as TruConnect.

 On August 4, 2014, D-Link and TruConnect partnered to offer internet for mobile users.

 On April 29, 2015, Mobetize and TruConnect partnered to offer prepaid card services including bill payment, global prepaid airtime, and money transfers.

 On April 29, 2015, TruConnect appeared as one of the fastest-growing wireless companies in the United States according to data from the Universal Service Administrative Company.

 On May 11, 2015, EY announced that Matthew Johnson, Co-CEO, and Nathan Johnson, Co-CEO and chairman, were finalists for the Entrepreneur of the Year 2015 Awards Program in the Greater Los Angeles Area.

 On May 21, 2015, TruConnect introduced its Forever DataSM through its Internet On The Go brand at Walmart.

 On June 18, 2015, TruConnect and OTT TV service YipTV formed a joint-marketing agreement.

 In October 2015, TruConnect announced its four new prepaid wireless plan options as well as new prepaid mobile data hotspot plans.

 On March 30, 2016, TruConnect announces that its Chief Legal Counsel and VP of Strategy, Robert A. Yap, has been named the corporation's new president.

 In July 2016, TruConnect begins offering free International Calling with their California Lifeline Plans.

 In September 2016, TruConnect Communications, Inc. announces that it has formed TruConnect Technologies, LLC, a new unit that obtained the business, operating assets, and technology of WeFi, Inc.'s network operating activities.
 The company will be based in Los Angeles with an R&D innovation center in Tel Aviv.

-In 2016, TruConnect led a buyout of TSG Capital to acquire Telscape Communications which rebranded to TruConnect.
-Under their leadership, TruConnect expanded by completing an acquisition of Sage Telecom, Inc. a competitive local exchange carrier (CLEC) focused on residential and small business consumers.

 In early 2017, TruConnect joins with Quality One Wireless to offer leasing options for smartphones.

 In April 2017, TruConnect launched its own text and dialer app, TruText.

 In August 2018, TruConnect Extends into SaaS Business, Acquires FreedomPop's Proprietary Digital ETC Platform to Power Digital Acquisition Across ETC Market.

+On October 11, 2023 TruConnect added Verizon wireless as their second carrier.